rutynka/helper-progress-calendar/README.md

 # Rutynka app helper

-This is a svelte heatmap calendar - routine helper for [Rutynka](https://rutynka.io) apps.
+This is a simple svelte heatmap calendar based on local storage - routine helper for [Rutynka](https://rutynka.io) apps.

 ## Stand-alone live demo on [Vercel](https://vercel.com)